Association Health Plan (AHP) Update

 An AHP must meet certain other threshold requirements concerning its members including organizational structure, level of member control, limitations on persons eligible for coverage (that is, member employees, former employees or their family members or beneficiaries), premiums not to vary based on health factors and structure (the AHP cannot be a health insurer per ERISA §733(b)(2) or controlled by one.)

 Although not entirely clear at this point, it would appear that AHPs would be subject to state insurance regulations, where applicable, as a multiple employer welfare arrangement (MEWA) under ERISA.
-The level of state regulation depends on whether a MEWA is self-insured or fully insured.
-While hailed in an editorial in The Wall Street Journal of January 8, 2018, entitled “Trump’s ObamaCare Lifeboat,” as a cost-saving measure for small employers, there have been some concerns expressed that AHPs will cause ACA exchanges to be transformed into expensive high-risk pools while younger healthier individuals migrate toward less costly coverage under AHPs, but that eventuality remains a large unknown.
+The level of state regulation depends on whether a MEWA is self-insured or fully insured.1 While hailed in an editorial in The Wall Street Journal of January 8, 2018, entitled “Trump’s ObamaCare Lifeboat,” as a cost-saving measure for small employers, there have been some concerns expressed that AHPs will cause ACA exchanges to be transformed into expensive high-risk pools while younger healthier individuals migrate toward less costly coverage under AHPs, but that eventuality remains a large unknown.
 In any event, the DOL is soliciting comments on the proposed regulations with a deadline of March 6, 2018.

-If you have any questions about the association health plan (AHP), contact Matthew IWhitehorn or Stephanie LSearles.
+If you have any questions about the association health plan (AHP), contact Matthew I. Whitehorn or Stephanie L. Searles.

-1. The DOL has asked, in the preamble to the proposed regulations, for comments from the public as to whether it should exempt self-insured MEWAs from certain state laws under its given authority.
+- The DOL has asked, in the preamble to the proposed regulations, for comments from the public as to whether it should exempt self-insured MEWAs from certain state laws under its given authority.